RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 And as much as she claimed to understand Trouble, she had been purposefully ignoring their circumstances.
 Trying to leave them space to feel safe first, get comfortable and come to find here as a real home.
 But that also meant that she knew next to nothing about them.

 As she had walked around their house, she had seen all sorts of signs of the people who lived there.
 Trouble's stuff was all easy to find since it was crammed into the corners of only a few rooms.
-You could see how little space she was trying to take up, in comparison she might find the room here at the hotel too sparse and barren to be comfortable in.
+You could see how little space she was trying to take up, in comparison she might find the room here at the hotel too sparse, open and barren to be comfortable in.

 Brun wondered if this sort of consideration was why Debug had kept her at arms length.
 Was she just that bad at accommodating the wants or needs of others?
 She hadn't been the one Trouble had actually asked for help about her work stuff.
 It had been the reliable one of the two of them.